rollbar/rollbar-apple/README.md

 # Rollbar SDK for any Apple *OS

-# The SDK is officially in Beta.
+# The SDK is officially in Beta version.
 We are looking for beta-testers and feedback!!!

 Objective-C & Swift SDK for remote crash, exception, error reporting, and logging with [Rollbar](https://rollbar.com).